 Subsequent to your January 31, 2002 letter, there have been additional changes in corporate ownership.
 On March 19, 2002, AMSG repurchased 1,400,000 of its stock shares from BCBS, thereby reducing BCBS's ownership share in AMSG to approximately 39% from the previous 45%.
-Later, on June 4, 2002, BCBS sold an additional 3,001,500 AMSG shares, further reducing its ownership interest to approximately 15.1%.
-More recently, on September 11, 2002, BSBS filed a Form 144 with the U.S. Securities and Exchange Commission indicating its intention to sell further shares of AMSG stock, and as of October 16, 2002, has reduced its ownership interest to 12.3%.
+Later, on June 4, 2002, BCBS sold an additional 3,001,500 AMSG shares,

+1 further reducing its ownership interest to approximately 15.1%.
+More recently, on September ownership interest to 12.3%.
 You have stated that "there has been no ownership of preferred stock or any other class of stock" in one of the subject entities by the other, just the BCBS ownership of AMSG common stock described above.